Cheryl Pounder: Personal life

-Pounder is married and welcomed her first child, a girl, on January 25, 2008.
+Pounder is married to Mike O'Toole, a former player drafted by the St. Louis Blues.
+Together, they welcomed their first child, a girl named Jamie, on January 25, 2008, with a second daughter, Lauren, was born in 2010.

 Her niece Rhyen McGill won the NCAA national championship in 2017 with Clarkson University, and played in Team Canada's junior system.

 Career statistics

 Career statistics are from Eliteprospects.com.